alexbosy/spring-webflux-data-jdbc-demo/README.md

 #### 1. POST /user - create new user.

-Creates a new user by supplied data, password must be stored in DB in encrypted form.
+Create a new user by supplied data, password must be stored in DB in encrypted form.

 ##### Request example: